AdaCore/libadalang-tools/testsuite/README.rst

   hand, testcases provide data the driver uses to run the test and decide whether it passed or not.

-  Currently the only available driver is: ``contract_coverage``.
-See the main docstring in ``testsuite/testsuite_support/contract_coverage.py`` to learn more about it: how it works, how to use it.
+  There are currently three available drivers: look for the docstrings of ``BaseDriver`` subclasses in ``testsuite_support/*.py`` to learn more about
+  them: how they work, how to use them.

 Here's an example for a minimal ``test.yaml``: